tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_09/essentials.md

 ## Understanding GPU kernel debugging with CUDA-GDB

-Now let's dive deeper into GPU kernel debugging - the most powerful (and complex) part of your debugging toolkit.
+Next comes GPU kernel debugging - the most powerful (and complex) part of your debugging toolkit.

 When you use `--cuda-gdb`, Mojo integrates with NVIDIA's [CUDA-GDB debugger](https://docs.nvidia.com/cuda/cuda-gdb/index.html).
 This isn't just another debugger - it's specifically designed for the parallel, multi-threaded world of GPU computing.